22 January 1879

 |Still from movie, Zulu Dawn (1979), when the Zikali Horse discover the main Zulu impi in the Ngwebini ravine.|

 - I couldn't help but imagine, too, that just before Raw's men crested the Mabaso, they must have also gotten a terrific whiff of 25,000 people smoking pot.
-Had this been a century later, they might have assumed a rock festival was nearby.
+Relaxing with cannabis was, aparently, a long tradition among the Zulu, particularly after a long march or to calm their nerves before a battle.
+Had this been a century later, Chelmsford's scouts might have assumed a rock festival was nearby.
 Okay, that's an unprofessional digression...

 The Zulu down in the gorge saw him too, silhouetted on the brow of the hill.
 The nearest ibutho, the iKhandempemvu (also known as the umCijo), rose up spontaneously, shouted their war cry in unison, and started pounding up the hill toward them.
 Raw's men fired a couple of volleys and then turned and galloped back down the hill the way they had come.
 Shepstone, instead of sending a messenger, took it upon himself to abandon his command and go back and deliver it himself to headquarters.
 He probably shouted back to Raw, "I'm going for help!
 You hold 'em back!"
 Or something to that effect.